Indiana Forest Alliance

-The Indiana Forest Alliance (IFA) is a non-profit environmental group based in Indianapolis, IN.
+The Indiana Forest Alliance (IFA) is a non-profit environmental group based in Indianapolis, Indiana, United States.
 The IFA focuses on issues pertaining to the forests of the state of Indiana, particularly the preservation, longevity, and health of native forests.
 Their stated official mission is: "(t)o preserve and restore Indiana’s native hardwood ecosystem for the enjoyment of all."

 History

 Founded in 1996, the Indiana Forest Alliance formed as a coalition of seven groups to coordinate efforts in protecting the Hoosier National Forest and various state forests.
 The IFA had their main office in Bloomington, IN until the summer of 2016, when they moved their office to Indianapolis, IN.

 Initiatives

 In 2017-2018, the IFA has focused on a variety of initiatives including: the protection of the Yellowwood Backcountry Area (BCA) in Brown County, IN, the Wild Indiana Campaign promoting the designation of wild areas within Indiana state forests throughout the state, and surveying and inventorying the flora and fauna of Indiana forests.